 The ongoing digital transformation of businesses is another challenge, but can become a competitive advantage.
 Modern technology, software, and solutions help provide smoother tailored customer experiences, streamline business processes, automate operations, add flexibility, agility, and transparency to transactions, help reduce costs, and drive sales.
 That’s exactly what suitable travel agency software can do.

-Various types of software and features within such software help professionals and companies in the travel industry:
+Various types of software for travel agencies and features within such software help professionals and companies in this industry: